Interstellar Mapping and Acceleration Probe: Spacecraft

 IMAP is a simple spin-stabilized (~4 RPM) spacecraft with ten instruments.
-Daily attitude maneuvers will be used to keep the spin axis and top deck (with solar arrays) pointed in the direction of the incoming solar wind, which is a few degrees away from the Sun.
+Daily attitude maneuvers are used to keep the spin axis and top deck (with solar arrays) pointed in the direction of the incoming solar wind, which is a few degrees away from the Sun.
 In the L1 Lissajous orbit, the rear deck, with its communication antenna, approximately points at the Earth.